musahas/hasmus/README.md

 ![Data Analyst](https://wallpapercave.com/wp/wp7109771.jpg)

-I'm Hasen, a passionate Data Analyst and ETL Developer.
+I'm Mosa, a passionate Data Analyst and ETL Developer.
 I thoroughly enjoy exploring the field of Data Analytics and programming languages such as Python, Javascript, and SQL.
 I am particularly fascinated by Machine Learning and Big Data and constantly seek opportunities to deepen my knowledge in these areas.

 Skills: T-SQL, Python, R, JavaScript, Machine Learning, Big Data, Tableau, Power BI